MicrosoftDocs/edge-developer.fr-FR/microsoft-edge/devtools-guide-chromium/media-panel/index.md

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.  -->
 # <a name="view-and-debug-media-players-information"></a>Afficher et déboguer les informations des joueurs multimédias

-Utilisez **l’outil Media** dans Microsoft Edge DevTools pour afficher des informations et déboguer les joueurs multimédias par onglet de navigateur.
+Utilisez **l’outil Media** dans Microsoft Edge DevTools pour afficher les informations et déboguer les joueurs multimédias par onglet de navigateur.

 ## <a name="open-the-media-tool"></a>Ouvrir l’outil Multimédia